justinsb/aci-maven-plugin/README.md

 This maven plugin makes it easy to produce ACIs (appc images) directly from your maven projects.

+Key features:

+* Sensible defaults - you can probably just `mvn package aci:push`
+* Works with standalone-apps (JARs) and web-apps (WARs)

 ### Building the project

 To build and run from source: